 What users are saying

-Globally, most PropTech software receives more positive than negative analytics reviews.
+With regards to sentiment, most PropTech software receives more positive than negative analytics reviews.
 But there is still room for improvement.
 A striking 4 out of 5 vendors have at least one negative review about their analytics.

 Surprisingly, G2 leaders like Autodesk or Procore receive more negative analytics reviews than vendors in the niche quadrant.
 Up to 30% of their analytics reviews are negative.
 This trend is an opportunity for up-and-coming market disruptors to gain a competitive edge over industry giants.